vidispine/hull/hull/doc/transformations.md

 - concatenation of referenced fields
 - ...

+but this can be achieved with less effort by writing a reguler Helm `function` and call it with the `include` `_HT/` transformation.
+In this sense the `_HT/` opens the door to integrating additional reusable Helm `functions` while `_HT!` is the swiss-army knife to perform special operations in place.
 The `tpl` transformation basically offers full flexibility and can be used for all allowed transformation scenarios but this comes at the price of more complex specification of the logical requirements.

 ### Get a value (_hull.util.transformation.get_)